delnouty/ML-related-problems/README.md

 The data includes financial and personal characteristics as well as repayment histories.
 The solution is presented in **main/scripts/classificationProblem.ipynb**

-Feel free to upload this script to your GitHub repository
+Feel free to upload this scripts and datasets to your GitHub repository
 ```bash
 git clone git@github.com:delnouty/ML-related-problems.git
 ```